security-decision-science/decision-security/README.md

 Status: 0.x (APIs may change).
 MIT License.

 See docs & examples: Security Decision Science Book and the Security Decision Labs playground.

-Copyright (c) 2025 Your Name

-Permission is hereby granted, free of charge, to any person obtaining a copy ...
-(standard MIT text unchanged)